Homer's Odyssey (The Simpsons): Production

 Waylon Smithers makes his first appearance in this episode, although he can be heard over a speaker in the series premiere.
 In his first visual appearance, he was mistakenly animated with the wrong color and was made an African American by Györgyi Peluce, the color stylist.
 David Silverman has claimed that Smithers was always intended to be Mr. Burns's "white sycophant", and the staff thought it "would be a bad idea to have a black subservient character" and so switched him to his intended color for his next episode.
 Smithers's skin tone was later explained as an "extreme tan".

 Blinky the Three-Eyed Fish makes a brief cameo in this episode; he later becomes of importance in episode four of the second season, "Two Cars in Every Garage and Three Eyes on Every Fish".
 Also notable is that Marge was originally called Juliette in this script as a homage to Romeo and Juliet.

 Homer's middle initial, J, is mentioned for the first time in this episode.
 According to Matt Groening, it was a reference to Bullwinkle J. Moose.
-Additionally, the following characters made their first appearances in this episode: Otto Mann, Chief Wiggum, Jasper Beardley, Sam & Larry, Mr. & Mrs. Winfield and Sherri and Terri.
+Additionally, the following characters made their first appearances in this episode: Otto Mann, Chief Wiggum, Jasper Beardsley, Sam & Larry, Mr. & Mrs. Winfield and Sherri and Terri.

 The episode's title comes from the Greek epic poem Odyssey, traditionally attributed to the legendary poet Homer.
 On the bus, Bart sings "John Henry was a Steel Driving Man", an American folk-song about a 19th-century hero of the working-class, building railroads across the West Virginia mountains.